Classification of solutions to the anisotropic $N$-Liouville equation in $\mathbb{R}^N$

 \section{Abstract}

-Given $N\geq 2$, we completely classify the solutions of the anisotropic $N$-Liouville equation under the finite mass condition $\int_{\mathbb{R}^N} e^u\,dx<+\infty$.
+Given $N\geq 2$, we completely classify solutions to the anisotropic $N$-Liouville equation under the finite mass condition $\int_{\mathbb{R}^N} e^u\,dx<+\infty$.
 Here $\Delta_N^H$ is the so-called Finsler $N$-Laplacian induced by a positively homogeneous function $H$.
-As a consequence for $N=2$, we give an affirmative answer to a conjecture made in [G. Wang and C. Xia, J. Differential Equations 252 (2012) 1668--1700].
+As a consequence in the planar case $N=2$, we give an affirmative answer to a conjecture made in [G. Wang and C. Xia, J. Differential Equations 252 (2012) 1668--1700].